ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Define Origin Pools

 A pool is a group of origin servers that traffic is intelligently routed to when attached to a GLB.
-With clusters in the United Kingdom and United States, you can define location-based pools and configure CIS to redirect users to the closest clusters based on the geographical location of the user requests.
+With clusters in the United Kingdom and United States, you can define location-based pools and configure {{site.data.keyword.cis_short_notm}} to redirect users to the closest clusters based on the geographical location of the user requests.

 #### One pool for the cluster in London
 1. Click **Create Pool**.